rabstolaf/bwsys/00_terms.md

 * **Network Interface** &mdash; Point of connection between a computer and a network
 * **LVM** &mdash; Logical Volume Manager
 * **TFTP** &mdash; Trivial File Transfer Protocol
+* **VPN** &mdash; Virtual private network, allows one to connect to servers inside a protected network